scott-griffiths/bitstring/doc/fp8.rst

 You'll see that there is only 1 zero value and only one 'nan' value, together with positive and negative 'inf' values.

-When converting from a Python float (which will typically be stored in 64-bits) unrepresentable values are rounded towards zero.
+When converting from a Python float (which will typically be stored in 64-bits) unrepresented values are rounded to nearest, with ties-to-even.

-Similar (but inferior) 8-bit floats are available from the OCP:
+This is the standard method used in IEEE 754.

 Microscaling Formats